waqifalam/cs1531-lab01/README.md

 That's it for the first lab, please show your tutor your work and get them to mark you off.

 # Optional Exercises for Bonus
-There are 3 optional exercises in the files
+There are 2 optional exercises in the files

-1. `numOccurrencesOfWordInString.py` - you find the number of occurrences of a string within another string, with occurrences allowed to overlap
-2. `fib.py` - you produce a list of fibannaci numbers of size n, where n is provided
+1. `fib.py` - you produce a list of fibannaci numbers of size n, where n is provided
-3. `commandLineCalc_easy.py` - you use the Python3 `eval` function to calculate a basic mathematical expression containing addition/subtraction/multiplication/division/exponentiation.
+2. `commandLineCalc_easy.py` - you use the Python3 `eval` function to calculate a basic mathematical expression containing addition/subtraction/multiplication/division/exponentiation.
 You have to filter invalid input to prevent cross-side scripting

 For each of these files, run it as a program in the following fashion
 ```
-python3 numOccurrencesOfWordInString.py
+python3 fib.py
 ```

 If nothing shows up and the program finishes, then all the tests have passed!
 Otherwise, test failure output will appear, and you should read through this test output to understand where you went wrong.